-United States will end blanket travel bans
+United States ends blanket travel bans

-United States will require visitors to be vaccinated
+United States requires visitors to be vaccinated

 This should have happened a long time ago